Practical tips for life at medical school

 Finding the right balance

-University is an exciting time and it's important that you balance your study with enjoying yourself and taking time out.
+University is an exciting time.
+It's important that you balance your study with enjoying yourself and taking time out.

 - Build a routine - being organised with your time means you can fit in your university work alongside socialising, hobbies and general life admin.

-- Make friends - getting to know your fellow students, on and away from your course, will help you to settle in.
+- Get to know people - getting to know your fellow students, on and away from your course, will help you to settle in.